kathan-soni/kathan-soni/notes of web D.md

 and after than h2,h3 upto h6 is sufficinet for html body they are subheading which are wriiten in body part.
-2) lorem(no. of words you want to write ) this command helps in writing paragraph it will random words which we can edit according to our needs. for example: lorem(7) will give=  dollar comma ep isum oju up down that we can edit ==  hello i am kathan soni whats up
+2) lorem(no. of words you want to write ) this command helps in writing paragraph it will random words which we can edit according to our needs. for example: lorem(7) will give=  dollar comma ep isum oju up down that we can edit ==  hello i am kathan soni whats up basically it will help to fill the paragraph in short way.